mgp/book-notes/crucial-conversations.md

 * These questions remind us of our goal and original purpose, and also affect our physiology by sending blood to the brain which in turn keeps us focused.
 * Restructure the Fool's Choice: Clarify what you don't want, add it to it what you do want, and then begin searching for healthy options to bring you to dialogue.

+### Chapter 4: Learn to Look

+* We have trouble watching both content and conditions in a crucial conversation: We are so caught up in what we're trying to say that we don't see what's happening to ourselves and others.
+* In a conversation, look for the moment when it turns crucial, signs that people don't feel safe (silence or violence), and your own Style under Stress.
+* To spot when a conversation turns crucial, look to yourself for a physical signal, a change in emotions, or a behavioral cue.
+* People who are gifted at dialogue keep a constant vigil on safety.
+They pay attention to the content and they watch for signs that people are becoming fearful.
+* Dialogue calls for the free flow of meaning, and nothing stops the flow of meaning like fear.
+Fear can cause you to both push too hard and to withdraw.
+* People rarely become defensive because of what you're saying, but moreso because they no longer feel safe.
+The problem is not the content of your message, but the condition of the conversation.
+* Watching for safety violations allows you to restore the peripheral vision that narrows when you feel genuinely threatened, and to reengage your brain and its centers of higher reasoning.
+* Do not allow the actions of those who feel unsafe to beget fight or flight.
+Instead, recode the signs of violence or silence that people feel unsafe, and do something to create safety.
+* Silence is characterized by *masking* (such as sarcasm, sugarcoating, or couching), *avoiding* sensitive subjects, or *withdrawing* from the conversation altogether.
+* Violence consists of *controlling* (such as cutting others off, overstating facts, speaking in absolutes, etc.), *labeling* to dismiss others under a stereotype or category, or *attacking* through belittling or threatening.
+* You must also self-monitor.
+Pay close attention to what you're doing and the impact it's having, and then alter your strategy if necessary.
+Check whether you're having a good or bad impact on safety.